Wednesday, May 17, 2023

 Haran, son of Terah

-“Abram is a mere child of seventy years, wise Nimrod.
+“Abram is a mere child of fifty years, wise Nimrod.
 In time he will learn to revere Nusku.”

 He turned to reason with Abram, “Is there not room in heaven and earth for both El and Nusku?
 Put aside this meaningless conflict and enjoy a night of revelry!”